 Typically we distribute all available funds in June, with only a small portion held in reserve for “emergency requests” as the year goes on; for example, providing a new HVAC system for the SAFE House in Brevard in the middle of winter.

 Lake Toxaway Charities also maintains an Endowment Fund which is held in reserve for emergency requests, anticipated growth of the needs in our county, and perhaps for years with less than average donations.

-We currently have 44 agencies that we support for the hungry, homeless, sexually abused women and their children and the medically and educationally deprived residents in Transylvania County.
+We currently have 51 agencies that we support for the hungry, homeless, the abused, and the medically and educationally deprived residents in Transylvania County.

 Contributions since inception have exceeded $2,000,000; 35%, or $700,000 of that in the last two years alone.